xvitaly/srcrepair/docs/source/fps-configs.rst

 FPS-config installation
 ==========================================

-To install FPS-config, select it from the list of available configs, press **Install selected config** button and confirm this operation.
+To install a FPS-config, select it from the list of available configs, press the **Install selected config** button and confirm this operation.

+All required files will be downloaded and installed automatically.

-If safe clean is enabled (green light in status bar) and you already has installed ``autoexec.cfg`` file, backup will be created automatically.
+If safe clean is enabled (green light in the status bar) and you already have ``autoexec.cfg`` file installed, the backup will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.

 Some configs are not supported by games.
-You will see warning message if so.
+In this case, you will see a warning message.

-Do not install multiple FPS-configs to game.
-It will cause unpredictable consequences.
+Do not install more than one FPS-config, as this may lead to unpredictable consequences.

 .. index:: FPS-config uninstallation
 .. _fps-uninstall: